 Report ITU-R F.2087 – Requirements for high frequency (HF) radiocommunication systems in the fixed service

-Report ITU-R F.2484 – Cooperative frequency competition model and the corresponding algorithms
+Editor’s Note: Add more Related ITU Recommendations and Reports as they become available from the incumbent services responsible Working Parties.

 Annex 1

-Elements and technical characteristics for modernization of high-frequency spectrum use in the aeronautical mobile (OR) service
+Frequency bands, technical characteristics, and protection criteria for the modernization of high-frequency spectrum use in the aeronautical mobile (OR) service within the 2.8 to 18.05 MHz frequency band

 1 Introduction

-HF Radio communications has been the primary long-range communication system for safe, efficient air travel over long range routes beyond the range of ground-based VHF radios, next generation WBHF technologies can accommodate digital technologies for commercial aviation safety-of-life applications in existing HF bands allocated to the aeronautical mobile (R) service and ensure coexistence of current HF systems alongside modernized HF systems.
+HF Radio communications has been the primary long-range communication system for safe, efficient air travel over long range routes beyond the range of ground-based VHF radios.Next generation WBHF technologies can accommodate digital technologies for commercial aviation safety-of-life applications in existing HF bands allocated to the aeronautical mobile (R) service and ensure coexistence of current HF systems alongside modernized HF systems.
 A next generation WBHF radio system can address the limitations of today’s HF radio communications systems.
 To support such a system, Appendix 26 of the ITU Radio Regulations (RR) will need to be modified to accommodate technical and regulatory elements to permit an overlay of WBHF channels on the current Appendix 26 allotment plan.

-This report addresses the elements and technical characteristics for modernization of high-frequency spectrum use in the aeronautical mobile (OR) service that will be needed to meet the objectives of WRC-23 Agenda Item 1.9 (AI 1.9). without altering the current allocations.
+This recommendation addresses the frequency bands, technical characteristics, and protection criteria for modernization of high-frequency spectrum use in the aeronautical mobile (OR) service that will be needed to meet the objectives of WRC-23 Agenda Item 1.9 (AI 1.9). without altering the current allocations.

-2 Relevant allocation information from Appendix 26and adjacent frequency bands, as appropriate

-[TBD]

-3 General description of high frequency usage of aeronautical mobile (OR) service
+2 General description of high frequency usage of aeronautical mobile (OR) service

 The aeronautical mobile service is a mobile service between aeronautical stations and aircraft stations, or between aircraft stations, in which survival craft stations may participate; emergency position-indicating radio-beacon stations may also participate in this service on designated distress and emergency frequencies.

 The objective of this service is to provide communications between a pilot and a controller within a given sector.
 The controller must be able to communicate with all aircraft inside the sector using only one radio channels (each sector has a unique frequency assigned).
-The number and dimension of the sectors condition the location of the communication centres and the frequency assigned to each sector establishes a double direction pilot-controller; controller-pilot channel which is the fundamental instrument in the functions of information, surveillance, and control of aircraft in flight.
+The number and dimension of the sectors condition the location of the communication centers and the frequency assigned to each sector establishes a double direction pilot-controller; controller-pilot channel which is the fundamental instrument in the functions of information, surveillance, and control of aircraft in flight.

 The categories of messages handled by the aeronautical mobile service and the order of priority in the establishment of communications and the transmission of messages shall be as follows: